kamara-moses/Pro-Budget/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description:
 This application allows a user to track funds in a budget by entering transactions.
-It uses progressive web applicaton technology to provide functionality while offline - transactions are able to be entered and saved and post to the database when the app returns to an online state.
+It uses progressive web application technology to provide functionality while offline - transactions are able to be entered and saved and post to the database when the app returns to an online state.

 ![Pro Budget Demo](public/assets/images/pro-budget.gif)